List of television series canceled before airing an episode: H

-TV show based on the 1988 movie of the same name was set to air on the Paramount Network on March 7, 2018, but was delayed due to the Stoneman Douglas High School shooting.
-Paramount would later announce the show would premiere on July 10, 2018, but then cancelled the project a few weeks later on June 1, 2018.
+The TV show based on the 1988 movie of the same name was set to air on the Paramount Network on March 7, 2018, but was delayed due to the Stoneman Douglas High School shooting.
+Paramount would later announce the show would premiere on July 10, 2018, but then canceled the project a few weeks later.
 On October 4, 2018, Variety reported that a truncated version of the series would air over five nights beginning on October 25, 2018, a run itself truncated and edited due to the Tree of Life synagogue shooting.